U.S. senators block renewal of government surveillance powers, for now | The Japan Times

-WASHINGTON – Three surveillance powers available to the U.S. government are set to temporarily expire Sunday after a trio of senators opposed a bipartisan House bill that would renew the authorities and impose new restrictions.
+WASHINGTON – Three surveillance powers available to the U.S. government will temporarily expire Sunday, after senators opposed a bipartisan House bill that would renew the authorities and impose new restrictions.

-The Senate will consider the House bill next week, after a delay, but it is unclear if President Donald Trump, a skeptic of the nation’s intelligence community, would sign it.
+The Senate will consider the House bill next week, but it is unclear if President Donald Trump, a skeptic of the intelligence community, would sign it.
 Trump told Republican Sen. Mike Lee, who opposes the House measure, on Thursday that he doesn’t support it, according to a spokesman for the senator.

-Senate Majority Leader Mitch McConnell supports the legislation and had hoped to pass it Thursday, but he was forced to delay consideration past the expiration date after Lee and two other senators — Republican Sen. Rand Paul of Kentucky and Democratic Sen. Ron Wyden of Oregon — said they would object.
+Senate Majority Leader Mitch McConnell supports the legislation and had hoped to pass it Thursday but was forced to delay consideration past the expiration date after Lee and two other senators — Republican Sen. Rand Paul and Democratic Sen. Ron Wyden — said they would object.

+Another, known as the “roving wiretap” provision, permits surveillance on subjects even after they have changed phones.

+The third allows agents to monitor subjects who don’t have ties to international terrorism organizations.

-The House legislation, passed Wednesday, is a compromise that reflects angst in both parties about the way the surveillance powers have been used, but also a reluctance to strip those powers from the government’s arsenal.
+The House legislation, passed Wednesday, is a compromise that reflects angst about the way the surveillance powers have been used but also a reluctance to strip those powers from the government’s arsenal.
 Republicans and Democrats in the House broadly agreed that they did not want civil liberties sacrificed in efforts to thwart terrorism and other crimes.

-In addition, Republicans had been aggressively seeking changes to the law since the Justice Department’s investigation into Trump’s campaign and Russia, while many Democrats already had concerns about government surveillance.
+In addition, Republicans had been aggressively seeking changes to the law since the Justice Department’s investigation into Trump’s 2016 election campaign and Russia.

 The bill also would institute criminal penalties and other sanctions for making false statements to the secretive Foreign Intelligence Surveillance Court, which issues warrants to the FBI to eavesdrop on people it has probable cause to believe are agents of a foreign power.
 It would require the attorney general to approve in writing of an investigation if the target of the surveillance is a federal candidate or official.